Thomilist/math-converter/userguide.md

-# User guide for math-converter-1.0.1
+# User guide for math-converter-1.1.0

 ## Hotkeys

-There is currently only one hotkey in math-converter: `CTRL + SHIFT + V`.
+There is only one hotkey in math-converter: `CTRL + SHIFT + V`.
 This will attempt to convert plain text from the user's clipboard from the selected input math language to the selected output math language and then type it into the active window.

 ## Supported math languages